kimwalisch/primecount/doc/Hard-Special-Leaves.md

 O(z / (log x)^2 * log α) [[4]](#References), hence if the average number of count
 operations per special leaf in the alternative counting algorithm is less than O(log z * (log x)^2 / log α), then the alternative algorithm would have a better runtime complexity than the original algorithm.
+The difficult part, which I have not yet been able to determine, is the average number of count operations per hard special leaf (and the total number of count operations) in the alternative algorithm.

 ## References